dataseed/dataseed-visualisation.js/README.md

 ## Installation

-A build process is provided that will compile and minify the JS and LESS in /src into a single .js and .css file in /dist.
+A build process is provided that will compile and minify the JS and LESS in /src into a single .js and .css file in /dist, as well as run jasmine tests.

 ### Requirements